Guidance for Spring 2021

 Excused Absences and How to Report an Illness

 All absences due to documented illness or quarantine will be excused, and no grade penalty will be assessed for missing classes for this reason.
-If you experience COVID-19 symptoms, please stay home, contact the COVID-19 Student Health Services (SHS) nurse line (803-576-8511), complete the COVID-19 Student Report Form (go.sc.edu/covidstudentreport), and select the option allowing the Student Ombuds to contact your professors.
+If you experience COVID-19 symptoms, please stay home, contact the COVID-19 Student Health Services (SHS) nurse line (803-576-8511), complete the COVID-19 Student Report Form to notify professors that you will be absent from class.
 When talking with the SHS nurse, be sure to ask for documentation of the consult as you will need this to document why you missed class.
-You will also use the COVID-19 Student Report Form if you have tested positive for COVID-19 or if you have been ordered to quarantine because of close contact with a person who was COVID-19 positive.
+You will use the COVID-19 Student Report Form if you have tested positive for COVID-19 or if you have been ordered to quarantine because of close contact with a person who was COVID-19 positive.
 In each of these situations you will be provided appropriate documentation that can be shared through the Student Report Form.

 Participation and Attendance Policy

 Class Presence and Participation.
 Class presence and participation points are given to encourage your active class participation and discussion.
 You will be rewarded with a high score (see rubric below) as long as you frequently come to class and/or actively contribute to the discussion during class times.
 Participation in weekly discussion sessions will be graded on the following scale:

 - In class, but asleep or obsessed w/laptop or phone = 1 point

 - In class, but silent or ill prepared = 2 points